DeliciousFries/weird-west-obsidian/Characters/Gods/Hecthagian Pantheon/House of Patronage.md

 Klikschnak’nak, Father of Animal Speech
 Kuntole, God of Worship
 Muroggos, the God of Battles
-Nispet the All-Hearing - God of Silence
+Nispet the All-Hearing, God of Silence
 Nyla, Goddess of the Hunt
 Perdita, God of the Lost, Forgotten, and Discarded Sefeteris, the Muse of Hubris